 Hence, recorded calls and get access to intelligent data on your respondent.

-Lastly, I would like to point out that the aim of quality monitoring from an operational point of view is to identify the calls failing to meet pre-defined standards and get to the root cause of why?
-Leaving you and your team to get to the bottom of it and helps you to improvise and improve!!
+Lastly, I would like to point out that the aim of quality monitoring, especially in the context of an IVR system, from an operational point of view is to identify the calls failing to meet pre-defined standards and get to the root cause of why.
+This process leaves you and your team to get to the bottom of it and helps you to improvise and improve the efficiency of your IVR system.